-Legal support, business research, pitch support, directory / award submission
+Industry, company and product research support, Legal support, business research, pitch support, market research operations, market research directory / award submission

 Our client, a leading retail consulting firm engaged in providing customer data analysis, wanted to establish an offshore hub to assist its onshore team in campaign management, data management and reporting jobs using analytics platforms and applications such as Statistical Analysis System, or SAS, Visual Basic for Applications, or VBA, and Structured Query Language, or SQL.
 Our client also wanted to encourage global efficiencies and best practices by the offshore hub, which challenged the client's existing business culture.